BfE-Technology/BfE-Technology.github.io/index.md

   <br>
 ## Any technology discipline from anywhere in the world

-We leverage on a wide variety of technological solutions to address vital needs of the organisation.
+We leverage on a wide variety of technological solutions covering software, analytics, algorithms and cloud engineering to address vital needs of the organisation.

   <br>
 </div>